Near Vertical Startup During International Relocation

 Ensuring a Smooth Relocation Process

-Polytron worked onsite in both the Canadian and U.S. plants to lay the groundwork for a successful move:
+We worked onsite in both the Canadian and U.S. plants to lay the groundwork for a successful move, which included:

-• Took mechanical dimensions and checked against drawings
+• Taking mechanical dimensions of all equipment and checking against drawings

-• Accounted for every item to be moved
+• Accounting for every item to be moved

 Combining Assets from Multiple Packaging Lines into One Line

 The relocation plan included a program for the construction necessary to incorporate the former Canadian lines into the U.S. plant.
-Polytron was responsible for:
+Our team was responsible for a variety of mechanical and process engineering tasks to make this happen including:

-• Developing the upfront engineering work and master plan needed to expand U.S. facility
+• Developing the upfront engineering work and master plan needed to expand the U.S. facility

 • Performing assessments on equipment from the Canadian plant to determine whether it was best to relocate equipment or purchase new